Drizzle-Technologies/inteng33/README.md

 Web application developed for the 'Introduction to Electrical Engineering' course final project.

+This versions is not up to date.
+Check webapp-front and webapp-apis for the current versions.

 Link to heroku demo: https://inteng33.herokuapp.com/

 ## Introduction to the Problem